StevenGnt/chaney/README.md

 ## TODOS
 - Simulation feature
-- Export the current configuration or find a way to save the data.json (server side)
+- Export the current configuration as JSON or find a way to save the data.json (server side)
-- Load the configuration from the JSON file
-- Inject the configuration everywhere it is required
-- Sort lists
+- Actually computing data